OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 }`
 ```

-In a task pane, to open a page that is at a different URL from the URL of the shared runtime, specify a `sourceLocation` property in the definition of the action.
+To open any task pane that is not the default task pane, specify a `sourceLocation` property in the definition of the action.
 In the following example, a second task pane is opened from a different button.

 > [!IMPORTANT]
 >
 > - When a `sourceLocation` is specified for the action, then the task pane does *not* use the shared runtime.
+It runs in a new JavaScript runtime.
 > - No more than one task pane can use the shared runtime, so no more than one action of type `ShowTaskpane` can omit the `sourceLocation` property.

 ```json